ericwkw/football_stats_app/README-data-import.md

 3. Preserving referential integrity between entities
 4. Adopting the application's UI/UX design patterns
 5. Working alongside existing CRUD operations

+## Team Name-Based Import

+The new team name-based import process simplifies player data entry by:

+1. Using human-readable team names instead of UUIDs
+2. Automatically resolving team names to their database IDs
+3. Providing clear error messages when team names don't match database records
+4. Maintaining the same validation and batch processing capabilities

+To use this new import feature:
+1. Use the `players_team_name_template.csv` format with team names in the `team_name` column
+2. Run the dedicated script: `npx ts-node src/scripts/import-players-by-team-name.ts <file-path>`
+3. Check the console output for any warnings about team name resolution

 ## Usage